What a motley clowder showed theirselves on our roof at the next fat moon!

-I told him he could not be blamed for it. ’Twas I who arrkst him to tell of a revel for our private friends, so small wonder that they should think they were invited.
+I told him he could not be blamed. ’Twas I who arrkst him to tell of a Revel for our private friends.
+Small wonder that they should think they were invited.

 Another who came was that scarred and scabbed villain who chased Onix and me from the wall when I first saw where Essex House lay.

-Onix swore he’d not told him of our revel.
-Then he confessed that when last he walked along the wall by Essex House the wretch came at him.
+Onix swore he’d not told him of our Revel.
+Then confessed that when last he’d walked along the wall by Essex House the Scabface wretch came at him.

-“So I lingered long enough to tell that scab,” sayt Onix, “we was having a revel, and he was not invited.”
+“So I lingered long enough to tell him,” sayt Onix, “that we was having a Revel, and he was not invited.”

 There also came a stranger [foreign] cat I’d not seen before.
 He sayt all called him Kettie, and assured me of his love for Onix.
 This was because he came from a citie where all were as fragrant as Onix was.

 “Save for the rude and barbarous strangers that come for trade or ambassage,” sayt Kettie.
-“Though some learn the custom of the baths and go every day, as is writ.”
+“Though some learn the custom of the baths and go every day.”